toreamun/victorsmartkill-homeassistant/README.md

 - Place the files you downloaded in the new directory (folder) you created.
 - Restart Home Assistant
 - In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Victor Smart-Kill"

+# Trap models and versions
+This integration should work with traps that use the VictorPest app.
+Please create an [issue](https://github.com/toreamun/victorsmartkill-homeassistant/issues/new/choose) if you have trouble with your trap.

+It is very helpfull if you can check the [list of models](https://github.com/toreamun/victorsmartkill-homeassistant/wiki/Hardware) and update the list if you have an unlisted trap or version.

 [victorpest.com]: https://www.victorpest.com/